Wizard101 Challenge Mode

 The rewards you get will depend on the difficulty option that you choose.
 For completing an instance in Challenge Mode, rewards will be much better than for completing the same instance in Standard Mode.
-These rewards have yet to be incorporated into test realm, but from what we know so far, the Challenge rewards will be good gear, spellements, and rare reagents, treasure cards and housing items.
+The Challenge rewards will be good gear with increased drop rates, as well as spellements, and rare reagents, treasure cards and housing items.
 In comparison, the Standard rewards will be significantly reduced, if there are any at all.

 If you are looking to farm for good gear options, for example Merciless gear from the Hall of Heroes, you will need to farm the Challenge variation (similar to the current system).
 If you are simply looking to get past that instance, and don’t care about gear at the moment, the Standard variation will be your best option.

 Overall, Challenge Mode is definitely a step in the right direction when it comes to tailoring the game to individual preferences.
 It all depends on what your goal is: are you there for the rewards, or simply to advance the story?
 Personally, I can definitely relate to the struggle of getting stuck at one nasty boss, but I am a little sad to see just how easy these bosses are in Standard Mode.
 The feeling of accomplishment you get from finally defeating a difficult, cheating boss will always be unmatched!

 Will you opt for higher difficulty for better rewards?